AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ## Manage exports

-After full-table data is exported from Analysis Workspace, you can manage any existing exports, as described in [Manage exports](/help/components/exports/manage-exports.md).
+After data is exported from Analysis Workspace, you can edit, re-export, duplicate, tag, or delete existing exports, as described in [Manage exports](/help/components/exports/manage-exports.md).

+You can also retry or log support tickets for failed exports, as described in [Manage export logs](/help/components/exports/manage-export-logs.md).